Zolochiv, Lviv Oblast: Nazi occupation

 After July 1941, Zolochiv was occupied by Germany and incorporated into the General Government in the District of Galicia.

 On 27 June, the town and its surrounding vicinity was bombed by the Germans, causing panic.
-In the weeks prior the Germans had parachuted into the area.

-On 1 July the Germans arrived in the town, rumours had been circulating of a massacre in the Old Polish Prison, a two-three storied building on Ternopil St. Many Ukrainian locals were able to identify their friends and loved ones amongst the victims.
+On 1 July the Germans arrived in the town.
+Rumours had been circulating of a massacre in the Old Polish Prison on Ternopil Street.
+Many Ukrainian locals were able to identify their friends and loved ones amongst the victims.
 Several rows of corpses were lined up in a pit in the prison yard that was encrusted with blood and human flesh.
 People repeated that the NKVD had been running tractor engines during the massacre to quiet the noise of those being tortured.

-Those clearing the yard had to work quickly as due to the summer heat the bodies were decomposing and there was a risk of disease spreading.
+Those clearing the yard had to work quickly, as due to the summer heat the bodies were decomposing and there was a risk of disease spreading.
 Inside the prison cells, Greek-Catholic priests were found with crosses carved into their chests.
 In one cell a pool of coagulated blood lay with numerous corpses that had been severely tortured.

 One of the local Jews, named Shmulko, who had worked in the flour mill before the war but had joined the NKVD and worked at the prison upon the Soviet invasion, was captured near Sasiv.
 The individual was forced to show people the corpses of their relatives and friends and was then stoned to death.
-Before he died he confessed to a second burial pit, that people had suspected but could not find.
+Before he died, he confessed to a second burial pit that people had suspected but could not find.

 The Germans forced local Jews to clear the prison and clean the bodies of those killed and place them outside of the prison for further identification.
-After that SS troops executed those Jewish people, no Ukrainians participated.
+After that, SS troops executed those Jewish people.
+No Ukrainians participated in those atrocities.